You’re here because you want to monitor employees working from home, right?

 Every possible method to monitor employees working from home is going to have strengths and weaknesses, so choose the method or combination that most closely fits your business’s needs.

-With EmailAnalytics, you’ll be able to visualize and monitor incoming and outgoing emails, busy email times and days, and dozens of other metrics meant to help you understand the workload of your team.
+With EmailAnalytics, you’ll be able to visualize and monitor incoming and outgoing emails, busy email times and days, and dozens of other metrics to help you understand and visualize the workload and productivity of your team.
 Sign up for a free trial today!